 JOYY Reports Fourth Quarter and Full Year 2022 Unaudited Financial Results

-/EIN News/ -- SINGAPORE, March 16, 2023 (GLOBE NEWSWIRE) -- JOYY Inc. (NASDAQ: YY) (“JOYY” or the “Company,” formerly known as YY Inc.), a global video-based social media company, today announced its unaudited financial results for the fourth quarter and full year of 2022.
+SINGAPORE, March 16, 2023 (GLOBE NEWSWIRE) -- JOYY Inc. YY ("JOYY" or the "Company," formerly known as YY Inc.), a global video-based social media company, today announced its unaudited financial results for the fourth quarter and full year of 2022.

 Fourth Quarter 2022 Financial Highlights1